mashu/LineageCollapse.jl/README.md

 2. **Distance Calculation**: Pairwise Hamming distances are computed between CDR3 sequences within each group.
 3. **Clustering**: Single linkage hierarchical clustering is performed on the distance matrix.
 4. **Cluster Formation**: Clusters are determine by a cutoff on distances below which clusters are merged, low value means more clusters, higher value fewer clusters.
-5. **Allelic Ratio Filtering**: To preserve consistent variations in the D-region (between the end of V and start of J), an allelic ratio filter (default 50%) is applied to discard outliers.

 ## Visualization